United States Professional Tennis Association

 Section 9.
 Districts or Regions.

 A Division may organize itself into Districts or Regions for the purpose of more efficient administration.

 Article V — Chief Executive Officer and Executive Director

 A person shall be employed by USPTA with the title Chief Executive Officer and Executive Director (hereinafter “CEO/ED”).
 He or she need not be a member of the Association.
 He or she shall be named, have such duties, be paid such salary and locate the World Headquarters as from time to time is determined by the Executive Committee upon majority vote.
 Whenever the term “World Headquarters” is used in these Bylaws, it shall mean the office of the CEO/ED.
 He or she will be in charge of the World Headquarters of USPTA and run the affairs of the Association on a day by day basis and shall have responsibility for and manage matters that arise in the ordinary course of the business of the Association, including but not limited to personnel decisions, payment of the approved and budgeted expenses, entering into contracts and agreements that are in the ordinary course of the business of the Association or which have been otherwise approved by the Board of Directors.
 The CEO/ED shall report to and be subject to the direction and control of the Board of Directors.
 The CEO/ED will have a voice, but no vote, at meetings of the Executive Committee and the Board of Directors.

 Article VI — Executive Committee

-Except as provided in Articles IV and XVII, each Division will have one vote for up to and including 100 voting members in the Division.
-For example, a Division with 40 members will have one vote, and a Division with 101 members or 160 members will have two votes, and a Division with 240 members will have three votes.
+a) Except as provided in Articles IV and XVII, each Division will have one vote for up to and including one hundred (100) voting members in the Division.
+For example, a Division with forty (40) members will have one vote, and a Division with one hundred and one (101) members or one hundred and sixty (160) members will have two votes, and a Division with two hundred and forty (240) members will have three votes.